If you’re wondering how to pass ACCA Accountant in Business this comprehensive guide will tell you everything you need to know to pass first time.

 - Final words

-ACCA Accountant in Business is a foundation paper (hence previously F1, standing for Foundation 1) that introduces you to the business environment.
+ACCA Accountant in Business is a foundation paper that introduces you to the business environment.
 You’ll learn more about the world you’ll operate in as an accountant, and the business and accounting terminologies you’ll need throughout your career.

 This is an Applied Knowledge paper, which is the first – and least complex – module of the ACCA qualification.
 To become an ACCA member, there are four modules overall plus your professional experience requirement: